 Matera European Cultural Capital 2019

-"From Matera to Tus" to Matera 2019 events
+"From Matera to Tus" in Matera 2019 events

 In the footsteps of Antonio Raffaele Giannuzzi between Italy and Iran.

-The same could be said for Antonio Raffaele Giannuzzi, born in Matera in the 1818.
+The same thing could be said for Antonio Raffaele Giannuzzi, born in Matera in 1818.

 Like Pentasuglia, he participated in the First War of Independence.
 While the Neapolitan contingent sent to support Carlo Alberto was called back to him, he went ahead, followed General Guglielmo Pepe.
 He was a volunteer in the Venetian-Neapolitan Legion, 1848-49.
 Indicative choice of the type of life he led up to his death in Tehran in the 1876.